Workers’ Compensation Philadelphia Lawyer

 Lawyer in Philadelphia for Workers' Compensation

 The purpose of the Workers’ Compensation Law is to make you whole.
-If you cannot work because of an injury that occurred at work you are entitled to be compensated for your loss wages and medical expenses related to the injury.
-The lawyers at Greg Prosmushkin, P.C. can tell you if you have a valid case, and if you do, can make sure you receive what you are entitled to under the law.
+If you cannot work because of an injury that occurred at work you are entitled to be compensated for your medical expenses related to the injury and loss wages.
+The attorneys at Greg Prosmushkin, P.C. can tell you if you have a valid case, and if you do, can make sure you receive what you are entitled to under the law.

 This content was written on behalf of Greg Prosmushkin.